If you hate booties, why not give ’em another try? Photo: Dylan Heyden

 Style: Internal split toe.

 The great fit is in part due to the lower-volume of the bootie – these guys really wrap onto your foot, especially in the arch area, which is great for boardfeel and eliminating slippage.
 The footbed is of medium-width, but the low volume may be uncomfortable for those with wider feet.
-For a higher-volume option, check out the Due to Patagonia’s own wetsuit-rating system, The R3 is equivalent to a 3mm bootie, R4 booties are 5mm, and R5 are 7mm.
+For higher-volume options, see below.
+Due to Patagonia’s unique wetsuit-rating system, The R3 is equivalent to a 3mm bootie, R4 booties are 5mm, and R5 are 7mm.

 Vans Surf Boot 2 Hi V ($90)